kavinho/meet_the_family/README.md

  You should be able to add a child to any family in the tree through the mother

 ## Assumptions:
-  - Names are unique
+Names are unique
 ## TODOS:
-    - Complete  unit tests: I didnt not go through testing all components, and negative bad data test, it would hae taken too much time.
+Complete unit tests: Did some test to show the familiarity with testing, and mocking, did not implement comprehensive tests, due to time limits.

 ## Prerequisites:
 Given that, I have tested this project on OSX, here are the requirements: